-How does Adobe transfer your EU personal data?
+How does Adobe transfer your personal information?

-For our business customers whose use of Adobe solutions results in the transfer of personal information from the EEA to non-EEA countries, Adobe relies on one or both of the following legal mechanisms: the EU-U.S. Privacy Shield, and Standard Contractual Clauses.
+For our business customers whose use of Adobe solutions results in the transfer of personal information from the EEA, the United Kingdom or Switzerland to non-EEA countries, Adobe relies on the Swiss-US Privacy Shield and Standard Contractual Clauses.
 More information about our certification to the Privacy Shield is provided below.
 Regarding the Standard Contractual Clauses, Adobe has prepared a Data Processing Agreement (DPA) that includes the Standard Contractual Clauses (SCCs).
 If you are an Adobe business customer and want to enter into a DPA and SCCs with Adobe, please request those documents from us.

 Adobe Privacy Shield certification

 Adobe Inc. (our US company) has certified to the EU-US and Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the transfer of personal information from the European Economic Area (EEA), the United Kingdom and Switzerland to the United States.
 Although the EU-US Privacy Shield has been ruled invalid for the transfer of data, where personal information has already been transferred to the US on the basis of the EU-US Privacy Shield, we will continue to protect personal information from the EU and the United Kingdom according to the standards of the Privacy Shield and applicable EU law.
 To learn more about the Privacy Shield programme or to view the certification for Adobe Inc., please see https://www.privacyshield.gov/.